jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 If the data format is either "csv" or "tsv", the function calls the reader with the `ground_truth` parameter, `dtype=None`, and `df_lib=pd` to allow type inference.
 Otherwise, the function calls the reader with just the `ground_truth` parameter and `df_lib=pd`.

-The function then returns the result of the reader function call, which is a DataFrame.
+In summary, the function `_get_ground_truth_df` determines the data format of the ground truth data, checks if it is supported, retrieves the appropriate reader, and then uses the reader to read the ground truth data into a DataFrame.

 ### **Function Details**
 The code defines a function `_get_ground_truth_df` that takes a string parameter `ground_truth` and returns a DataFrame.